Office: Admissions Center, Bernon Hall

 Shortly after acceptance, transfer students will receive a statement of transfer credit.
 Transfer credit is evaluated on a tentative basis initially and a final statement of transfer credit will be prepared after students have indicated they will enroll at Hofstra University.
 All applicants admitted with advanced standing must meet the requirements for the University for residence and graduation.
 Applicants should refer to the Policies section of this Bulletin.

-Transfer credit will be given for appropriate courses completed at regionally-accredited institutions previously attended in accordance with the ratings contained in the current Report of Credit Given by Educational Institutions of the American Association of Collegiate Registrars and Admissions Officers.
+Transfer credit will be given for appropriate courses completed at regionally accredited institutions previously attended in accordance with the ratings contained in the current Report of Credit Given by Educational Institutions of the American Association of Collegiate Registrars and Admissions Officers.
 Official college transcripts of completed course work should be forwarded directly to the Office of Admission for evaluation as part of the student’s application for admission.
+Unofficial transfer credit does not count toward the total number of credits earned at Hofstra University.
+In addition, unofficial transfer credit is not assigned to categories within the Degree Audit Report (DAR).
+In order to be properly advised, students must provide the University with official transcripts from all prior institutions at the onset of advisement so that all prior coursework can be evaluated appropriately.

 Transfer Credit Policy

-Appropriate courses completed with a minimum grade of C- or the equivalent at fully-accredited institutions are transferable.
+ppropriate courses completed with a minimum grade of C- or the equivalent at fully-accredited institutions are transferable.
+Upon completion of at least 30 semester hours at a fully accredited institution, transfer credit wiill be granted for appropriate courses with D and D- grades for a total of 9 semester hours providing the student has a final cumulative grade point average of 3.0 or better at this previous institution.
 Grades attained at another institution are not recorded on the Hofstra record and are not included in the grade point average to meet graduation requirements.
-Appropriate courses completed at fully-accredited institutions with a grade of D or the equivalent will be considered for course credit without semester hour value.
+Appropriate courses completed at fully accredited institutions with a grade of D or the equivalent will be considered for course credit without semester hour value.
 These may not apply toward the total number of credits needed for graduation.
 As many as 30 elective credits graded on a pass/fail basis from another accredited institution may be transferred to Hofstra.
 Students transferring to Hofstra with more than 30 credits graded on a Pass/Fail basis must have the approval of the Undergraduate Academic Affairs Committee.
 For these students, courses graded pass/fail shall not exceed 50 percent of the total credit hours required for the degree.

 - A course deemed appropriate for transfer is one which might logically be a part of the course of study offered at Hofstra University.